-LABEL DESCRIPTION System Name Choose a descriptive name for identification purposes.
-This name consists of up to 32 printable characters; spaces are not allowed.
-Location Enter the geographic location (up to 30 characters) of your switch.
-Contact Person's Name Enter the name (up to 30 characters) of the person in charge of this switch.
+LABEL DESCRIPTION Contact Person's Name Enter the name (up to 32 characters) of the person in charge of this switch.
 Use Time Server When Bootup Enter the time service protocol that a timeserver sends when you turn on the switch.
 Not all timeservers support all protocols, so you may have to use trial and error to find a protocol that works.
 The main differences between them are the time format.
 Daytime (RFC 867) format is day/month/year/time zone of the server.
 Time (RFC-868) format displays a 4-byte integer giving the total number of seconds since 1970/1/1 at 0:0:0.
 NTP (RFC-1305) is similar to Time (RFC-868).
 None is the default value.
 Enter the time manually.
-Each time you turn on the switch, the time and date will be reset to 2000-1-1 0:0.
+Each time you turn on the switch, the time and date will be reset to 1970-1-1 0:0.
 Time Server IP Address Enter the IP address (or URL if you configure a domain name server in the IP Setup screen) of your timeserver.
 The switch searches for the timeserver for up to 60 seconds.
 If you select a timeserver that is unreachable, then this screen will appear locked for 60 seconds.
 Please wait.
 Current Time This field displays the time you open this menu (or refresh the menu).
+New Time (hh:min:ss) Enter the new time in hour, minute and second format.
+The new time then appears in the Current Time field after you click Apply .
+Current Date This field displays the date you open this menu.
+New Date (yyyy- mm-dd) Enter the new date in year, month and day format.
+The new date then appears in the Current Date field after you click Apply .
+Time Zone Select the time difference between UTC (Universal Time Coordinated, formerly known as GMT, Greenwich Mean Time) and your time zone from the drop-down list box.
+Apply Click Apply to save the settings.
+Cancel Click Cancel to start configuring the screen again.